RosevalJr/SRP-POOA-T1/README.md

 				throw new RuntimeException(e);
 			}

-			// Realiza a consulta das informacoes necessarias do cliente (email) String consultaSql = "SELECT * FROM CLIENTE WHERE ID = ?";
+			// Realiza a consulta do email do cliente
+			String consultaSql = "SELECT * FROM CLIENTE WHERE ID = ?";
 			String nomeCliente = null, emailCliente = null;